Hallucinogenic plants in Chinese herbals

 For over two millennia, texts in Chinese herbology and traditional Chinese medicine have recorded medicinal plants that are also hallucinogens and psychedelics.
 Some are familiar psychoactive plants in Western herbal medicine (e.g., làngdàng (莨菪), i.e. Hyoscyamus niger), but several Chinese plants have not been noted as hallucinogens in modern works (e.g.,yúnshí (雲實, cloud seed), i.e. Caesalpinia decapetala).
 Chinese herbals are an important resource for the history of botany, for instance, Zhang Hua's c.
-290 Bowuzhi is the earliest record of the psilocybin mushroom xiàojùn 笑菌 (lit. "laughing mushroom", i.e. Gymnopilus junonius).
+290 Bowuzhi is the earliest record of the xiàojùn 笑菌 (lit. "laughing mushroom", potentially a psilocybin-constraining species).

 Terminology

-There is a lexical gap between Chinese names and descriptions of hallucinogenic plants and English pharmacological terminology for hallucinogens, which are commonly divided into psychedelics, dissociatives, and deliriants.
+There is a lexical gap between Chinese names and descriptions of hallucinogenic plants and English pharmacological terminology for hallucinogens, which Western pharmacology commonly divides into psychedelics, dissociatives, and deliriants.

 The English lexicon has a complex semantic field for psychoactive drugs, and most terms are neologisms.